This post may include affiliate links. Please see my disclosure.

 - Put the crockpot on warm until ready to serve.

 Remember to make these dishes according to what your family likes.
 Try adding any of your family’s favorite vegetables.
 Sometimes I shred two large zucchini and add it to the soup when I add the carrots.
-The zucchini makes it a little thicker and is superb.

 Subscribe to get our latest content by email.